denis0001-dev/Toolbox-io-Website/README.md

 _... and more_

 Every update is published to the website's repo.
-You can track my progress in this [project](https://github.com/users/denis0001-dev/projects/3) if you're intrested.
+You can track my progress in this [project](https://github.com/users/denis0001-dev/projects/3) if you're in
 ### Compatibility
 This app is compatible with Android 7 and higher.

-Known issues:
-- On Android 11 and lower, there are problems with the splash screen animation.

 The app was tested on the following devices:
 | Android version | Brand     | Model                    | Status          | Related issues |